 Field-hunting tip

-Look in guano deposits country — that is the host setting where swaknoite typically forms.
+Look in guano deposits country, the host setting where swaknoite typically forms.
 If you start seeing hannayite, brushite, newberyite in float, you are in the right ground.
 Field specimens usually show a acicular or prismatic crystals habit, so train your eye for that shape before scanning the outcrop.